2023 Conference Track Descriptions and Track Chairs

 Strategy and Policy

 The Strategy and Policy track is focused on understanding how organizations compete and win in today’s global environment.
-Cases explore how firms can develop, implement and evaluate strategies that allow them to achieve superior firm performance and sustain it over the long run.
+Cases explore how firms can develop, implement, and evaluate strategies that allow them to achieve superior firm performance and sustain it over the long run.
 Typical topics include identifying industry environments, recognizing geo-political shifts that impact the strategic direction of organizations, the identification of resources, capabilities and organization structure, the role of the general manager, identification and evaluation of strategic choices, strategy implementation, assessment of organizational performance, managing growth, dealing with competitive threats, managing corporate strategies and structures, and dealing with rapidly evolving situations and environments.
-The strategy and policy tracks welcomes cases exploring both for-profit and not-for-profit organizations as well as cases set in all geographies.
+The Strategy and Policy track welcomes cases exploring both for-profit and not-for-profit organizations as well as cases set in all geographies.